bdon4000/elec5622-project/README.md

- elec5622-project"
+ elec5622-project

-the the code in final_arduino/mainfin is the final code uploaded to arduino,
+the code in "final_arduino/mainfin" is the final code uploaded to arduino, the code in "arduino" just implement singal function.